 22 But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, 23 gentleness, self-control; against such things there is no law.

-Verse 22 in Galatians starts with a “but” so we know there is a contrast going on there.
+Verse 22 in Galatians starts with a “but,” so we know there is a contrast going on there.
 The contrast is the desires of the flesh against the desires of the Spirit.
 The only way we can bring forth fruit of the spirit is to walk in the Spirit obediently.
-The fruit of the Spirit are the marks of a spiritually mature Christian.
+The fruit of the Spirit is the mark of a spiritually mature Christian.

 “the way to see these nine virtues is like a bouquet of the most beautiful flowers….it doesn’t come as isolated things side-by-side in a row.
 Fruit is a beautiful bouquet of virtues.
 That’s what the Holy Spirit produces in someone who walks by the Spirit.
-And you will see them all on display.”
+And you will see them all on display.”~ John MacArthur

 As we abide in Christ, we naturally bear fruit.

-Life, not law, changes behavior; and as you yield to the Spirit, Christ’s life is manifest in the fruit of the Spirit.
+Life, not law, changes behavior; and as you yield to the Spirit, Christ’s life is manifest in the fruit of the Spirit.~ Warren Wiersbe

 Galatians 5:22 “is” is in the present tense (but the fruit of the Spirit is).
-Which means fruit-bearing is continuous.
+This means fruit-bearing is continuous.

 And I am sure of this, that he who began a good work in you will bring it to completion at the day of Jesus Christ. ~Philippians 1:6